HMS Success (1781): Service in the American War

 Success was commissioned in March 1781 under the command of Captain Charles Morice Pole, to serve in the American Revolutionary War, where she made several captures.
 The first, on 12 August 1781, was in company with Daphne, when they took the Spanish merchant ship St. Sebastian.
 Then, on 2 October, Success, Daphne, and the cutter Cruizer, captured the French privateer Eclair.
 The following year, in the action of 16 March 1782, while escorting the storeship Vernon to Gibraltar, Success fought, captured, and burned the 34-gun Spanish frigate Santa Catalina off Cape Spartel.
 On 20 June 1782 she sailed with a convoy for Jamaica, and on 3 October 1782 Success and the cutter Pigmy captured the ship Vrouw Margaretha.
 Success was paid off in November 1783, following the end of the war.

 Service in the wars against France

 She remained in ordinary until November 1790 when a "great repair" began at Gravesend, which was not completed until December 1792, at a cost of £15,938, just in time for the beginning of the French Revolutionary Wars.
 She then began fitting out at Chatham Dockyard, where she was recommissioned in February 1793 under the command of Captain Francis Roberts, and was ready for sea by April.

-On 25 August she sailed for the Caribbean, where Roberts died the following year, and on 1 September 1794 the notorious Captain Hugh Pigot was appointed to command her.
-She captured the French brig Poisson Volant on 30 September 1795.